Running may seem like a total lower-body activity, Strength Training Exercises for Runners.

 1. Cross-Body Shoulder Stretch

-How to Optimize Your Running Arm Swing: and coordination to your shoulders, will help you maintain proper posture and improve the range of motion through your arm swing.
+Stand with feet shoulder-width apart, holding a dumbbell in each hand with arms extended at sides: How to Dial in Your Running Form shoulders, will help you maintain proper posture and improve the range of motion through your arm swing.

 - Then repeat on opposite side.